sharovatov/teamlead/speaking_club_en.md

 The top five factors include ‘boredom’ and ‘perception of the inadequacy of self.’

+I think that these factors have the same root — **people don’t understand the value of their work and their impact on delivering this value**.

 Nathaniel Branden in his book [The Psychology of Self-Esteem: A Revolutionary Approach to Self-Understanding that Launched a New Era in Modern Psychology (Nathaniel Branden, 2001)](https://www.wiley.com/en-us/The+Psychology+of+Self+Esteem%3A+A+Revolutionary+Approach+to+Self+Understanding+that+Launched+a+New+Era+in+Modern+Psychology-p-9780787945268)
 says:
 > “No factor is more important in people’s psychological development and motivation than the value judgments they make about themselves.
 Every aspect of their lives is impacted by the way they see themselves.”